Stephen Robert: Politics, philanthropy, and journalism

 In the 2010s, he has published several articles critical of Israel's policies on Palestine, in venues including The Nation, Haaretz, and the New York Times.
 He has also spoken at the Watson Institute for International and Public Affairs at Brown University, with the same critiques.
-From his standpoint as a Jew, a supporter of Israel, a benefactor and director of the Museum of Jewish Heritage, a director of the U.S./Middle East Project, and a governor of the American Jewish Committee, he has maintained that Israel is an apartheid state.
+From his standpoint as a Jew, a supporter of Israel, a benefactor and director of the Museum of Jewish Heritage, a director of the U.S./Middle East Project (USMEP), and a governor of the American Jewish Committee, he has maintained that Israel is an apartheid state.
 Citing the UN's specific definition of apartheid – a system where "one institutionalized racial group deprives another racial group of their rights" – he has pointed out, among other deprivations, Palestinians' inability to receive secondary and tertiary medical care; their lack of freedom of movement; restrictions on trade, water, and farming; and the arbitrary arrest they are subject to.
 He believes that Israel needs a Palestinian state in order to remain a democratic Jewish state.
 His 2018 opinion piece in Haaretz noted Israel's turn towards right-wing extremism and Donald Trump's complicity in that.

 In May 2019, New York-Presbyterian Hospital launched the Pilar Crespi Robert and Stephen Robert Center for Community Health Navigation.
 The program "supports and empowers vulnerable families by helping them receive appropriate, continuous care and access services that address social barriers to care, such as food insecurity, domestic violence, immigration challenges, and substandard housing."

 In October 2019, Stephen Robert and Pilar Crespi Robert received the Tzedek v’Shalom Award for their work with justice and peace at the 2019 J Street National Gala.

-Potential Ambassador Nomination
+Potential ambassador nomination

 In February 2022, it was reported that President Joe Biden would nominate Robert as the United States Ambassador to Italy.
-As of June 2022, a formal announcement has not been made.
+No formal announcement was made until 2023 when Biden selected Jack Markell instead.

 Personal life

-Robert lives in the Hamptons, New York with his wife, Pilar Crespi Robert.
+Robert lives in Miami, Florida with his wife, Pilar Crespi Robert.

 He has two children from his former marriage to Eileen Robert.